What is the Civilian Crisis Response Team?

-Since August 2015 we have grown to over 1,000 members in nine states.
+Since August 2015 we have grown to over 1,500 members in nineteen states.

 Our members have helped countless people involved in automobile accidents and medical emergencies.
 The lives of family, friends, and strangers have been saved because our members had the training needed and the conviction to act.

 We're not just local.
 After other areas of the country were subjected to tornadoes, earthquakes, floods, and even hurricanes, CCRT deployed members to these areas to assist rescue and recovery efforts.

 To date, we have rescued over 750 people, provided over 150 "field" medical treatments, and distributed over 7,500 meals and 25,000 bottles of water.
 We have cleared dozens of roads and helped families begin the recovery process of putting their lives back together following these disasters.

 WE ARE JUST GETTING STARTED

 OUR MEMBERS TRAIN TO HELP IN TWO DISTINCT MISSION AREAS

 Ever witness an automobile accident, a medical emergency, or someone in trouble?
 We all know that calling 911 is the right thing to do, but professional responders cannot appear instantly.
 Statistically, after a 911 call is made, it takes an average of 7 Minutes before police, fire, or ambulance personnel arrive.
 That seemingly small amount of time is huge to the person suffering a medical emergency.
 Our members are specifically trained to provide assistance until the professionals arrive.
 Over and over, this "bridging the gap" has been proven to make a significant and positive impact.